 Florida Uncontested Divorce Lawyer

-Steven D. Miller, P.A. law firm specializes in the many different types of divorce cases that you might face.
+Steven D. Miller, P.A. specializes in the many different types of divorce cases you may face, in addition to facilitating litigation for child support child custody, and split custody agreements.
 Going through a divorce is not an easy process so you should not try to face it alone.
-Florida uncontested divorce attorney Steven Miller will lead you through the most cost efficient and easy to navigate process possible.
+Florida uncontested divorce attorney Steven D. Miller, P.A. will lead you through the most cost efficient and easy to navigate process possible.

 Florida Uncontested Divorce

 An uncontested divorce is recommended only if you and your spouse ARE IN AGREEMENT on all issues such as:

 - Child Related issues including custody, parenting plans, visitation, and child support

 How to get an Uncontested Divorce?

 In an uncontested divorce case, all pertinent issues will be addressed in the marital settlement agreement: equitable distribution of marital property and debt, child support, child custody, alimony and divorce requirements in Florida.